procore/documentation/bim_webviewer/bim_web_viewer.md

   pose: "top",
 });
 ```
-In this example, the `setPose` method sets the camera to a predefined "top" pose.
+In this example, the `setPose` method sets the camera to a predefined "top" pose, which sets the position of the camera above the model and looks down at it.

 ##### Returns